JerseyGirlMogul/100-days-of-code/log.md

 **Link to work:** I did this a couple of days ago :  https://codepen.io/JerseyGirlMogul/pen/jOMJxOz

 **Day 1**: January 26, 2021
 **Today's Progress**: Reviewed some JS.
 Also a little HTML.

 **Thoughts**:  I really love development and I'm happy I am able to explore this path.

 **Day 2**: January 27, 20201
 **Today's Progress**:  Review HTML forms and some JS.
-Feel like I have a good handle on my studies;
+Feel like I have a good handle on my studies.

 **Thoughts**: Wish I was further along in JS.